• Skip to primary navigation

 3. Repeat the above steps for other USB related entries under “Universal Serial Bus Controller” section.

-Windows computers have a default tendency to turn-off power supply to unused USB ports and this can lead to the problem of USB Ports not working.
+Windows computers have a default tendency to turn-off power supply to USB ports that are not actively being used and this can sometimes lead to the problem of USB ports not working.

 1. Open the Device Manager on your computer.